catospeltincx/recipes/pancakes.md

 ## Preparing the batter
-- Combine the flour, baking powder, salt and sugar.
+- Combine the flour, baking powder, salt.
 - Puke in it.
 - Buy pancakes from the store.
 - Heat them in a microwave.